PeterHuberSg/WpfWindowsLib/README.md

 enabled and to check if all required data is entered.
 The controls in `WpfWindowsLib` detect themselves if there was a change and inform the window automatically.

-A few other methods are in this library, which are helpful when writing WPF applications, like `GlyphDrawer` which allows to measure text length and writing text directly to a DrawingContext or `CustomControlBase` which provides functionality like drawing to the screen or `Border` and `Padding` support to your custom control.

 ## Data Entry Samples Application